CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/README.md

 Some of the bloopers are below:

 1. The folwwing happened when I was calculating the potential for the Metaball.
 I was creating the inverse functino from cetner to radii but should have been the opposite.
+Because of this, the metaballs were coming bigger and some different glitters were coming.

 <p align="center"><img src="https://github.com/somanshu25/Project5-DirectX-Procedural-Raytracing/blob/master/images/capture2.PNG" width="600"/></p>

-2. Also, I didn't have the linear interpolate function correctly because of which I couldn't differentiate between the lan and the background.
+2. Also, I didn't have the linear interpolate function correctly because of which I couldn't differentiate between the plane and the background.

 <p align="center"><img src="https://github.com/somanshu25/Project5-DirectX-Procedural-Raytracing/blob/master/images/capture_no_plane_background_diff.PNG" width="600"/></p>